 But, Alan and I weren’t going to be the only ones on the river.
 I watched another guide put his boat into the water as a mother and her young daughter prepared for a morning of fly fishing.
 And, a father and son were already in the middle of the Missouri taking their first fly casting lesson of the day.

-And that’s exactly where we headed once Alan and I were safely in the boat.
+That’s exactly where we headed once Alan and I were safely in the boat.
 Chris rowed us out to a shallow place in the middle of the Missouri River to begin fly casting lessons.
 And so it began.

 “Start with the lure in the water.
 Raise the rod until it’s perpendicular, sending the line behind you.
 Snap.
 Cast your line forward out into the water.”